Human Services Technology Advisors

-Students can find out who their advisor is by checking WebAdvisor.
+Students can find out who their advisor is by checking Self-Service.
 If no advisor is listed, students should contact Student Services at the Perry Health Sciences Campus.
-In general, advisors in the Human services programs are assigned as follows:
+In general, advisors in the Human Services programs are assigned as follows:

-- Human Services/Substance Abuse students whose last name beings with L-Z: Mr. Little
+- Addiction and Recovery Studies students whose last names begin with L-Z: Donald Little

-Students should contact advisors on a regular basis for information and planning assistance.
-Advisors can be contacted in person during office hours or by phone or email.
+Students should contact advisors on a regular basis for information and planning assistance, either in person during office hours or by phone or email.
 Advisors will have appointment sign-up sheets on their office doors two weeks before registration periods begin.

-Students can print Program Planning Guides from this website or access the catalog for a list of classes.
-Program planning guides will have classes listed as Fall I and Fall II, Spring I and Spring II, according to the program planning guides, to help students take classes at the right time and stay on track to complete their programs.
+Students can print program planning guides from this website or access the college catalog for a list of classes.
+Program planning guides have classes listed as Fall I and Fall II, Spring I and Spring II to help students take classes at the right time and stay on track to complete their programs.

 If certain classes are no longer offered, students can usually take new HSE classes in their place.
 Advisors can provide more details.

-Students can find out if a course has prerequisites or corequisites by reviewing the course description on this site, in WebAdvisor, or in the WakeTech Catalog online.
+Students can find out if a course has prerequisites or co-requisites by reviewing the course descriptions, in WebAdvisor or in the online college catalog.

 - HSE 135 Orientation Lab I